 January tends to fall in Kenya’s wet season in the broader sense of the term (November to May).
 It lies outside of the two notable ‘long’ and ‘short’ rain periods, which means that you can expect much less rain with stunning landscapes, albeit unpredictable at times.
 Potential showers are generally quite short and occur in the afternoon, so they won’t affect your safari.

 Nairobi and the central highlands are hot by day, cool by night, and receive moderate rain.
 Mombasa and the coast are scorching by day, rather hot at night, and receive little rainfall.

-The Rift Valley and western interior are hot by day, cool at night and receive very little rainfall.
+The Rift Valley and western interior are hot by day, cool at night, and receive very little rainfall.

-- For divers and snorkelers, January is probably the best month to see larger marine creatures such as whale shark, manta ray, and various sharks, dolphins, and turtles.
+- For divers and snorkelers, January is probably the best month to see larger marine creatures such as whale sharks, manta rays, and various sharks, dolphins, and turtles.